In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is stoicism.

 Stoicism later had influences on Christianity, notably the apostle Paul and St. Ambrose of Milan.
 In modern times, stoicism was an influence in Viktor Frankl’s logotherapy, and Nelson Mandela read the journals of Marcus Aurelius, a Roman emperor who was a Stoic.

 This philosophy isn’t and never was intended to be used as a treatment for mental illness.
-In the book You Got This, the author was talking about Stoicism to handle fear, and I think I have a better idea now where she’s coming from.
+In You Got This, the author was talking about Stoicism to handle fear, and I think I have a better idea now where she’s coming from.
 “Normal” people (i.e. people without mental illness) face “normal” fears (as opposed to a disordered level of fear) all the time, and I can see Stoic principles being useful in that context.
 For those of us who aren’t in the “normal” camp, I think the good bits in Stoicism show up in several therapeutic approaches in a slightly different form, but as an overall package, it may not be that helpful.

 Is Stoicism something that you’re familiar with or have tried to practice?